DroidWorksStudio/EasyLauncher/README.md

 - Rename Apps: Personalize your apps with custom names that sync seamlessly between favorites and all apps.
 - Locking: Secure your privacy and data with fingerprint lock for selected apps and settings.
-- No Internet Permissions: No use of INTERNET permissions, ensuring your data remains private.
+- Internet Permissions: One version with INTERNET as it is needed for widgets and one without INTERNET (fdoird build).
 - Crash Reports: Report crashes via email, including log files for effective troubleshooting.

 #### Personalized Customization: